-Immerse yourself in a sexual adventure in Mexico City
+Dreaming of a sexual adventure in Mexico City?

 Young, sexy and thirsty for adventure, Héctor travels from his home in rural Hermosillo to Mexico City with the hope of posing naked for an erotic photographer.
-His boyfriend, Carlos, chooses not to go with him, and Héctor – determined to experiment with his desire without limits – promises himself to always say yes.
+His boyfriend, Carlos, chooses not to go with him.
+Héctor – determined to explore his desires without limits – promises himself to always say yes.

 What was your inspiration for this story?

 In this case, the inspiration came afterwards.
 I decided to go to Mexico and make a movie with a group of photographers.
 I wanted to make a movie that, among other things, was not only full of male bodies – full frontal and perhaps erect – but with some explicit sex.
 That was the challenge, the idea.

 The idea was to “do something” together with Colectivo Feral, which is this great group of guys who do sexy, homoerotic nude still photography.
 We became friendly when I worked with one on a fanzine used as promotion on a gay novel of mine called Sudor – Sweat.
 I was very happy with the results, as was Alex of Colectivo Feral – he hadn’t previously worked with characters” or “situations.
 The guys at Feral had more expertise with solo models – more artistic than erotic.